chapter five

 5.1 Storing JSON data

-Imagine we are part of the team building an application for a pizza chain.
+Imagine that we are part of the team building the application for the pizza chain.
 When a customer places a pizza order via the mobile or web frontend, our application backend receives the order details in JSON format.
 A sample order looks as follows:

 {